Puerto Escondido Oaxaca State, Mexico Travel Guide

 Puerto Escondido includes plenty of natural attractions, from lagoons to fauna viewing opportunities.

 A coastal lagoon approximately 15-20 minutes north of A Surfing hotspot in oaxaca.
 It is famous for its bioluminescence, especially noticeable on dark (new moon) nights.
-It is also good for observing birds and kayaking during the day.
+It is also good for birdwatching and kayaking during the day.

 A national park, accessible as a day trip (approximately 1.5-2 hours north).
-It includes extensive mangrove forests, lagoons, diverse birdlife, crocodiles, and serene beaches.
+It comprises extensive mangrove forests, lagoons, diverse birdlife, crocodiles, and serene beaches.

 Coastal rock formations and cliffs along the different beaches represent the main geological features.
 See 8.1 for details on beaches.